 Understand what you need in your policy

-It’s important to know what you actually need cover for (modifications and accessories to the vehicle, finance gap payments, additional or unlisted driver cover, etc.), and the kind of events you’re covered for under the policy (theft, vandalism, flood, hail, etc.).
+It’s important to know what you actually need cover for (modifications and accessories to the vehicle, finance gap payments, etc.), and the kind of events you’re covered for under the policy (theft, vandalism, flood, hail, etc.).
 Perhaps, just as importantly, you need to understand what you’re not covered for.

 “From a policy perspective, there are a whole heap of different policies out in the marketplace,” says Ralph.
 “You won’t find one that is the same as another.”

 One of the first things to consider when deciding on your priorities in an insurance policy is how and where your motor vehicles are used – a fit-for-purpose approach.